MarioSimou/server-code/README.md

 *- Description*

->The UCL Quiz app is a location-based smartphone/tablet app, which employs the user location and prompts him/her on a quiz test.
+>The [UCL Quiz app](https://github.com/MarioSimou/UCL-Quiz-app) is a location-based smartphone/tablet app, which employs the user location and prompts him/her on a quiz test.
 The questions, which have a historical related content,  are based on the user’s proximity with respect to the buildings of UCL.

 *- Target Audience*

->The web application can be used by anyone of any age.
+>The mobile application can be used by anyone of any age.
 The user does not need to have any experience in order to be able to use the application.

 *-Product Goals*